 The bizarre body snatching turned out to have an even more bizarre motive.
 A man imprisoned for murder asked his brother to dig up the former president's corpse, hoping that he could negotiate to secure his release from prison, according to Reuters.
 But the third accomplice, an Indian national, eventually called Papadopoulos' family and asked for money instead.
 All three were sentenced to less than two years in jail apiece, as violating a grave is a misdemeanor in Cyprus.

 Good intentions only go so far.
-In 1819, English pamphleteer William Cobbett became disgusted with the uncelebrated burial site of Revolutionary War pamphleteer Thomas Paine, the author of "Common Sense," who'd died in poverty a decade before.
+In 1819, English pamphleteer William Cobbett became disgusted with the uncelebrated burial site of Revolutionary War pamphleteer Thomas Paine, the author of "Common Sense," who had died in poverty a decade before.
 So he decided to dig up Paine's body and take him back to England, where he planned a lavish tomb and memorial.

 "The Quakers, even the Quakers refused him a grave!"
 Cobbett wrote at the time, referring to the refusal by the religious group to grant Paine a place in their burial ground.
 "And I found him lying in the corner of a rugged, barren field!"